Programmable Media

 2. Automatically install dependencies including Cloudinary's PHP package:

-(If you dont have the necessary permissions you can run the file itself: php composer.phar install)
+(If you don't have the necessary permissions you can run the file itself: php composer.phar install)

 Note